telefonicaid/fiware-monitoring/ngsi_event_broker/README.md

 # NGSI Event Broker

 Nagios event broker ([NEB][NEB_ref]) module to forward plugin data to [NGSI Adapter][NGSI_Adapter_ref].

-## Usage
+## Installation

-As the module is an architecture-dependent compiled shared object, from source code distribution these steps should be followed (assuming autotools and libtool are installed):
+As the module is an architecture-dependent compiled shared object, first we'll get sources either from this repository or downloading a [source code distribution][src_dist_ref].

+The first option requires autotools and libtool to be installed, in order to generate configuration script

+    $ mkdir m4
     $ autoreconf --install

+Once configuration script is generated/downloaded, follow these steps:

     $ ./configure
     $ make
     $ make check